Shashi0620/my-portfolio/README.md

 ## About

-This portfolio was designed and developed by myself, Barbara Calderon, using frontend software skills for a dynamic and responsive web application.
+This portfolio was designed and developed by myself, Shashikiran, using frontend software skills for a dynamic and responsive web application.